NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Storm's Lash.md

 Wind and lightning have always been friends to you.
-You can cast the [[Spells/Electric Arc|Electric Arc]] cantrip as a primal innate spell at will.
+You can cast the [[Electric Arc|Electric Arc]] cantrip as a primal innate spell at will.
 A cantrip is heightened to a spell rank equal to half your level rounded up.

 *Source: Pathfinder Player Core 2*
 *ORC*